Junior Eurovision Song Contest 2005: Bidding phase and host selection

 Following the hosting problems for the 2004 edition, the location of the subsequent contests were appointed by the European Broadcasting Union (EBU), following a bidding process with broadcasters from the participating countries.
 Belgium was therefore the first country to successfully bid for the rights to host the contest in 2005.

-In November 2003, there were reports that the competition was to take place in the Netherlands.
+In November 2003, there were reports about the possibility to the contest take place in the Netherlands.
 In the same month, Jeroen Depraetere, coordinator of the show on behalf of the EBU, announced that five countries had expressed their willingness to organise the competition.
 Belgium won the right to hold the contest in March 2004 over five other countries including Croatian Radiotelevision (HRT) of Croatia and AVRO of the Netherlands.